Brain-WP/BrainFaker/README.md

     ->once();
 ```

-The methods that are actually mocked vary, of course, from object to object.
+The methods that Brain Faker mocks vary from object to object.

-On top of that, Brain Faker also mocks some "related functions".
+On top of that, Brain Faker also mocks some WordPress "related functions".

-Below there is the complete list of methods and functions that are mocked for each kind of object.
+Below there is the complete list of methods and functions that are mocked by Brain Faker for each
+kind of object it supports.

-## What is mocked for...
+## What is mocked

-### ...Posts
+### What is mocked for Posts

 When creating fake `WP_Post` objects, Brain Faker creates mocks with: